 The challenges of this new process in today’s chaotic channel world

-CCI’s SVP of Sales and Marketing Steven Kellam was joined by PartnerPath’s CEO Diane Krakora to present insights from the 2015 Channel Incentive Benchmark Study.
+CCI’s Steven Kellam was joined by PartnerPath’s CEO Diane Krakora to present insights from the 2015 Channel Incentive Benchmark Study.
 They delved into the results of the study and its relevancy to channel vendor programs in the software, hardware, and telecommunications industries.

 Laying the Groundwork for Intelligent Growth and Profitability